MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 An .xdf file is a binary file format native to Microsoft R, used for persisting data on disk.
 The organization of an .xdf file is column-based, one column per variable, which is optimum for the variable orientation of data used in statistics and predictive analytics.
 With .xdf, you can load subsets of the data for targeted analysis.
 Also, .xdf files include precomputed metadata that is immediately available with no additional processing.

-Creating an .xdf is not required, but when data sets are large or complex, .xdf files can help by compressing data and by allocating data into chunks that can be read and refreshed independently.
-Additionally, on distributed file systems like Hadoop's HDFS, XDF files can store data in multiple physical files to accommodate very large data sets.
+Creating an .xdf is not required, but when datasets are large or complex, .xdf files can help by compressing data and by allocating data into chunks that can be read and refreshed independently.
+Additionally, on distributed file systems like Hadoop's HDFS, XDF files can store data in multiple physical files to accommodate very large datasets.

 > [!Tip]
 > You can use **rxImport** to load all or part of an .xdf into a data frame by specifying an .xdf file as the input.
 Doing so instantiates a data source object for the .xdf file, but without loading its data.
 Having an object represent the data source can come in handy.
 It doesn’t take up much memory, and it can be used in many other RevoScaleR objects interchangeably with a data frame.